Impeachment inquiry in the United States: Other notable examples

+Other notable examples include the impeachment inquiry into Supreme Court Justice Samuel Chase, which led to up to his impeachment.
+Another notable example is the impeachment of Alejandro Mayorkas, which was only the second Cabinet impeachment in history.

 State

 Notable examples

 In Oklahoma's early state history, impeachment inquiries against governors of Oklahoma by the Oklahoma House of Representatives were commonplace.

-On December 16, 2008, the Illinois House of Representatives launched an unprecedented impeachment inquiry against Illinois Governor Rod Blagojevich.
+On December 16, 2008, the Illinois House of Representatives launched an unprecedented impeachment inquiry into Illinois Governor Rod Blagojevich.
 The inquiry was run by a bipartisan committee which the Illinois House of Representatives voted 113–0 to create and task with recommending whether Blagojevich should be impeached due to corruption charges.
 On January 8, 2009, the committee recommended impeachment.
 The following day, the Illinois House of Representatives voted 114–1 to impeach Blagojevich.
 Afterwards, and the Illinois Senate voted 59–0 to remove Blagojevich from office on January 29, 2009.

-In July 2016, the Alabama House of Representatives Judiciary Committee named a special counsel to lead an impeachment inquiry against Alabama Governor Robert J. Bentley related to allegations that Bentley was involved in an extramarital affair with a female political adviser.
+In July 2016, the Alabama House of Representatives Judiciary Committee named a special counsel to lead an impeachment inquiry into Alabama Governor Robert J. Bentley related to allegations that Bentley was involved in an extramarital affair with a female political adviser.
 In April 2017, Bentley resigned from office.

 In 2021, an impeachment inquiry was run by the New York State Assembly's Judiciary Committee against New York Governor Andrew Cuomo regarding alleged sexual misconduct.
 By early August 2021, it was indicated that articles of impeachment were soon considered by the committee.
 On August 10, 2021, Cuomo announced his intent to resign from office effective two weeks subsequent.

-In 2022, an impeachment inquiry was held by the North Dakota House Select Committee on Investigation as to whether North Dakota Attorney General Jason Ravnsborg should be impeached over his involvement in a fatal 2020 car crash.
+In 2022, an impeachment inquiry was held by the South Dakota House Select Committee on Investigation as to whether South Dakota Attorney General Jason Ravnsborg should be impeached over his involvement in a fatal 2020 car crash.
 On March 28, 2022, the House Select Committee on Investigation concluded the inquiry after several months with a recommendation against impeaching Ravnsborg.
-Nevertheless, a special legislative session was held for the full North Dakota House to determine whether to impeach Ravnsborg.
-On April 12, 2022, Ravnsborg was impeached by the North Dakota House.
-On June 21, 2022, the North Dakota Senate voted to convict Ravnsborg on two impeachment charges, removing him from office.
+Nevertheless, a special legislative session was held for the full South Dakota House to determine whether to impeach Ravnsborg.
+On April 12, 2022, Ravnsborg was impeached by the South Dakota House.
+On June 21, 2022, the South Dakota Senate voted to convict Ravnsborg on two impeachment charges, removing him from office.